 My final big win was being interviewed for the very first time on Behind The Brand Podcast with Kelsey Kerslake.
 I spoke with Kelsey (best name EVER) on how you can incorporate sustainable practices into your own business, even if it isn't a core function of your business.
 I include four key questions you can ask yourself to complete a simple "sustainability audit" that you can do in just one day.
 You also get to hear a bunch about my backstory and how I wound up here at Green Willow Homestead.
 It's been a wild ride and I loved being able to reflect with Kelsey on my journey.

 That’s my year in review with Green Willow Homestead.
 It was definitely a year of big lessons, huge goals, and proud accomplishments.
-In my next post, I’ll be sharing what my goals are for 2019 with Green Willow Homestead.
-Stay tuned!
+In my next post, I share what my goals are for 2019 with Green Willow Homestead.
+Enjoy!